 How to get that perfect seat

-I live so far East that I catch the 99 at the earliest stage and always snag a seat.
+I live so far East that I catch the 99 at its first stop and always snag a seat.
 But if you’re not that lucky, check out these tricks:

 Tip #1: Wait for the next bus.